eProsima/DDS-Record-Replay/docs/rst/recording/usage/configuration.rst

 The YAML Configuration supports an ``xml`` optional tag that contains certain options to load Fast DDS XML configurations.
 XML configurations are then used to configure the internal DomainParticipant.

-To specify which profile to use, the ``dds-profile`` tag should be set with the name of the desired profile.
+To specify which profile to use, the ``recorder-profile`` tag should be set with the name of the desired profile.

 Load XML Files
 ^^^^^^^^^^^^^^